Automattic/electron-windows-store/README.md

 ## Configuration

 :bulb: The first time you run this tool, it needs to know some settings.
-It will ask you only once and store your answers in your profile folder in a `.electron-windows-store` file.
+It will ask you only once and store your answers in your profile folder in a `.electron2appx` file.
 You can also provide these values as a parameter when running the CLI.

 ```json
 {